lindbrook/packageRank/README.md

 While IP addresses are anonymized, `packageCountry()` and `countryPackage()` make use of the fact that the logs attempt to provide corresponding ISO country codes or top level domains (e.g., AT, JP, US).
-Note however, that his covers about 85% of observations (i.e., approximately 15% country codes are NA).
+Note however, that this covers about 85% of observations (i.e., approximately 15% country codes are NA).
 Also, for what it’s worth, there seems to be a a couple of typos for country codes: “A1” (A + number one) and “A2” (A + number 2).
 According to [RStudio’s